uscensusbureau/citysdk/docs/citysdk.ckan.md

 The DataStore extension must be installed on the CKAN server to utilise this.

-The underlying SQL engine is PostgreSQL.
+The underlying SQL engine is PostgreSQL, so you have full access to all the capabilities of a true, object-relational database (e.g. real joins, distinct, count, like, etc.)

+To ensure that performance doesn't suffer though, a default LIMIT of 1,000 rows is set unless LIMIT is explicitly specified.

 Example of CKAN DataStore API use: